Jayakumar2812/NFT-Marketplace/README.md

 *  This is a proof of concept NFT Marketplace with features like Buy,Sell, Create and Listing.
 *  Using create you can upload any image on the marketplace and instantly convert it as an NFT.

-*  Additional features like Owned NFT's diplay and Creator's dashboard.
+*  Additional features like Owned NFT's display and Creator's dashboard.

 *  The tech stack used is Next js, Solidity, Hardhat, Ether js and Tailwind CSS.